On Dale Earnhardt Jr.’s Podcast, Erik Jones Opens Up About the ‘Terrible Day’ Joe Gibbs Fired Him

 Finally, in the last full month of the season, Jones found his next racing home.
 That’s when Bubba Wallace unexpectedly announced he was leaving the organization now known as Petty GMS.
 He joined the newly formed 23XI Racing in 2021.
 Needing a driver to replace Wallace, Petty GMS came calling for Jones.

 “They found he was not coming back, in like October — really late in the game,” Jones said on The Download.
 “They were hunting hard for someone.
 It came at a perfect time for me because I was running out of options quick.
 I was starting to get nervous.
 I was starting to try to decide, ‘OK, do I really want to take a bottom-of-the-barrel-deal to stay in [the Cup Series], or is this it?’”

-Part of his prize for winning that race was a cowboy hat gifted to him by Petty GMS chairman Richard Petty — the seven-time NASCAR Cup Series champion, NASCAR Hall of Famer, and all-time Cup Series wins leader.
+Part of his prize for winning that race was a cowboy hat gifted by Petty GMS chairman Richard Petty, the seven-time NASCAR Cup Series champion, NASCAR Hall of Famer, and all-time Cup Series wins leader.

 But even before winning at Darlington and getting the hat made in the likeness of the one Petty has made famous over many decades, Jones had signed a multiyear agreement to remain with Petty GMS for 2023 and beyond.